avdgaag/acts_as_publishable/README.markdown

+NOTE: This project is outdated.
+Use is not recommended.
+It is kept online as a reminder of the code I wrote several years ago, making the stuff I do now look good.

 # acts\_as\_publishable 1.1

 This plugin lets you add basic time-based publishing-behaviour to your models by specifying a publication range with to date attributes.